As US mourns shootings, NRA in turmoil but influence remains

 The financial difficulties have led to mass layoffs, a reduction in programs and a sharp drop in political spending, which had reached an apex in 2016 when the organization spent $54 million, most of it helping Donald Trump win the White House.

-NRA contributions, which once earned the goodwill of generations of lawmakers, have dropped sharply in the past two years, according to campaign finance data compiled by the nonpartisan Center for Responsive Politics, which tracks money in politics.
+NRA contributions have dropped sharply in the past two years, according to campaign finance data compiled by the nonpartisan Center for Responsive Politics, which tracks money in politics.

 “The NRA is becoming really a shell of its former self,” said former NRA board member Rocky Marshall.
 “It cannot carry out the mission of the NRA because all the money is being spent on attorneys.”